PostHog/posthog.com/contents/blog/0-to-hero.md

 We designed how we worked together, our products, marketing, pricing, support... (everything) to get through the above successfully.
 It was a crazy time – we were working flat out.

 On the product side, we decided to focus on open-source adoption and not revenue.
 I researched multi-billion dollar open-source companies and couldn't find a single example where they monetized in the first five years.
-I did this by cold messaging founders asking for advice and from what I could gather online.
+I did this by cold-messaging founders asking for advice and from what I could gather online.

 This meant we didn't have to worry about building a payment flow, we'd have slightly lower user expectations, and we wouldn't need to figure out how to convert people to paying us from an open-source product.
 This worked for _us_, but isn't universally good advice!

-We were going to compete in a very crowded market of tools with multiple competitors doing around $100M in revenue.
+We were going to compete in a very crowded market of tools with multiple competitors doing around $100m in revenue.
 That meant we could be confident we'd find a way to monetize.
 We were also happy with a VC model, so we could afford to do this.
 Had we been building into a new market, with less validation from competitors, or bootstrapping, then charging money sooner would have been important.

-Our challenge was _standing out_, and being developer-focused / open source we thought (correctly, thankfully) would achieve this.
-And it was fun.
+Our challenge was _standing out_.
+Being developer-focused and open source would, we thought, achieve this.
+It was fun, and, thankfully, we were right.

 We set the product up to be quick to deploy – we created a [Heroku](https://heroku.com) one click deployment.
 We later realized this was a mistake – we wound up eventually focusing on cloud adoption for most users.
 If I started again, I'd have a cloud product too even if it took a week or two longer.
 I would still have an open-source product, but I wouldn't aim to sell a self-hosted paid product.